 Siberian huskies don’t eat that much.
 The amount of food that your Siberian husky requires depends on many factors, such as the quality of food, age, size, and activity level.
 Follow the manufacturer’s recommended amount and adjust it from there.

-What to look for in a husky food?
+What to look for in husky food?

-Siberian Huskies are very active so they need plenty of protein.
-You need to keep the right balance of protein, fat, carbohydrates, vitamins and minerals.
+Siberian Huskies are very active, so they need plenty of protein.
+You need to keep the right balance of protein, fat, carbohydrates, vitamins, and minerals.

 Proteins will help a husky to grow and repair muscles, bones, and tissues.
-Husky puppies need a dog food high in protein because they grow so fast.
+Husky puppies need dog food high in protein because they grow so fast.
 Delicious foods that are high in protein are made of various types of meat.
 Higher-quality commercial dog foods have more protein sources.
-Fish, eggs or plant-based proteins are a part of a husky diet.
+Fish, eggs, or plant-based proteins are a part of a husky diet.

 Your husky needs carbohydrates.
 Good carbohydrates for your dogs are found in starches and fiber.
 You will find those in the dog food.
-Peas, corn, carrots, potatoes, beans, rice, pasta and grains are starchy food that your husky can eat.
+Peas, corn, carrots, potatoes, beans, rice, pasta, and grains are starchy food that your husky can eat.

-Fats are good for you husky.
+Fats are good for your husky.
 Fats are essential.
 They maintain your husky’s skin and coat health, nervous system function, vitamin transport, hormone production, and energy.
-Still, be careful at the number of calories.
+Still, be careful about the number of calories.
 You don’t want to give your dog serious health problems that will result from an excess of fats.
 Good food high in fats for dogs includes fish oil, vegetable oils, poultry fat, and tallow.